Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 ## Installations

 1. Install these in the following order.
-2. Unless otherwise noted, always install packages through running PowerShell as Administrator.
+2. Unless otherwise noted, always install packages through running Windows PowerShell as Administrator (this is Windows' elevated command prompt).
 3. When prompted to upgrade any of these packages except node (but including npm and nvm), accept the prompt.

 ## Install *Chocolatey*

 Read [about Chocolatey](https://chocolatey.org/how-chocolatey-works) and follow the [installation instructions](https://chocolatey.org/install#individual) for individual use.

+**Before installing *Chocolatey***
+1. Check that you have Windows PowerShell installed by searching for it on the Windows Start menu.
+If not, [install PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2).
+Information on PowerShell is available [here](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.2).
+2. Then, search for PowerShell through the Windows Start menu.
+Right click on it, then select "Run as administrator."
+Click "Yes" when asked whether you want to allow PowerShell to make changes to your device.
+3. Proceed with the *Chocolatey* installation instructions.

 ## Install *eXist-db*